PERSONAL BESPOKE PHOTO TOURS TO THE SOUTH OF FRANCE

 with photographer Jon Davison

-We have been asked quite often if we offer one-on-one tours, or tours for couples, yes of course.
-These ESP photo Tours are a more intimate in that we can access more areas that our van with 10 guests can get to.
-Based in the medieval hill-top village of Cordes-sur-Ciel, in the historic Tarn region of Occitanie in southern France offers tours for up to ten days.
-This area was the centre of the 13th century 'Cathar heresies', and was also one of the first wine growing regions of France.
+Our one-on-one photo tours, or tours for couples for up to ten days, are more intimate in that we can access more areas in a car, than a van with 10 guests can get to.
+Our tours are based in the medieval hill-top village of Cordes-sur-Ciel, in the historic Occitanie region of southern France.
+This area was at the centre of the 13th century 'Cathar heresies', and was also one of the first wine growing regions of France.
 The tours are run by professional photographer Jon Davison and his wife Jude from their home in Cordes.
-The tours cater for one person or a couple and can be up to a maximum of ten days.

 The tours take in these historic places ; Albi, Cordes-sur-Ciel, Penne, Puycelci, Bruniquel, Najac, Castlenau-de-Levis, Belcastel and more.
 Within these locations we will find ruined castles, pigeonniers, vineyards, sunflower fields, farmscapes, churches and abbeys, medieval fortified towns, villages and much more.
 The course is designed to help you gain that all important 'photographer's eye', plus free sessions in Photoshop where you get to see just how important post production is now to the craft of photography.
 Our courses are fun, informative and inspiring and above all fun!.

 All photographs © Jon Davison 2016-17.

-• The cost of our one-on-one tours covers your accommodation and all meals at the intimate La Maison au Puits, a 5 minute drive from Cordes.
+• The cost of our one-on-one tours covers your accommodation and all meals at a Chambre d’hôte in Cordes itself.
 Travel to the photographic sites and airport or rail transfers are all included.
 So no more cost to you.

 CASTLES & FORTIFIED TOWNS OR VILLAGES